alozano-77/AWS-SAA-C02-Course/README.md

 ### EC2 Placement Groups

-#### Cluster Placement
+#### Cluster Placement -> Pack Instances Close Together

-Pack instances close together
+Designed so that instances within the same cluster are physically close together.

-Achieves the highest level of performance available with EC2.
+Achieves the highest level of performance possible inside EC2.

 Best practice is to launch all of the instances within that group at the same time.